SEELab/git_help/README.md

 - Cloning = copying a repository from one computer (usually a server) to another
 - Branching = telling Git to keep changes that you make separate from other changes made in a repository, which is useful for creating software versions

+*Basic Workflow with Git and Github*

+1. I suggest working in Github first, but if you want to work on your computer you will need to initiate or clone a repository.
+2. Checkout the proper branch relevant to your project (see [branching](https://github.com/SEELab/git_help/blob/master/branching.md) file in this repository)
+3. Make changes to files.
+4. Annotate and commit changes (Note: commendline users will need to add changes before committing and then pushing)
+5. Repeat.

 *Advanced Concepts*
 - Forking = cloning a repository without contributing changes back to the original repository, like sympatric evolution you get something new through isolation
 - Adding = tells Git to track changes to files